Lisa Ping-Hui Tsao Lin, L.Ac., E.M.B.A.

 Teaching Specialization: Strategy, Management, Business Statistics, Organizational Behavior and Organizational Development

-Dr. Vequist has previously served as the Vice President of Texas Health and Science University from 2007 to 2009 (formerly Texas College of Traditional Chinese Medicine).
-He is Founder and Director of the Center for Medical Tourism Research, affiliated with University of the Incarnate Word in San Antonio, Texas.
-He has previously worked as project manager for Ernst & Young in the areas of competency modeling, organizational development, and customer relations manager.
+Dr. Vequist has served as Associate Professor of Management at University of the Incarnate Word in San Antonio.
+He worked as project manager for Ernst & Young in the areas of competency modeling, organizational development, and customer relations manager.
 He also served as Director of Human Resources, Planning and Systems for Methodist Healthcare System.
-Dr. Vequist brings to Texas Health and Science University his expertise in training technologies, management of technology, business strategy, project management, competency modeling, data warehousing, and knowledge management.
+Dr. Vequist’s research interests include training technologies, management of technology, business strategy, project management, competency modeling, data warehousing, and knowledge management, organization behavior and effectiveness and quality improvement.

 Paul C. K. Lin, L.Ac., M.A.